rbgvictoria/keybase_model/README.md

 A key is a graph of leads, so the **leads** table contains an adjacency list made up by the `id` and `parent_id` fields.
-The lead itself is in the `lead_text` field.
+The lead itself is in the `statement` field.

-In most cases the graph will be a tree (a graph with no cycles).
-KeyBase currently enforces that.
-In KeyBase, the branches of the tree are **leads** and the leaves are **items**, which the **leads** are related to with the `item_id` field.
+In most cases the graph will be a tree, _i.e._ a graph with no cycles.
+KeyBase enforces this.
+In KeyBase, the branches of the tree are **leads** and the leaves are **items**.
+In principle, a **lead** can only lead to a single **item** and the old version of KeyBase enforced a many-to-one relationship between **leads** and **items**.
+The new version of KeyBase supports a many-to-many relationship between **leads** and **items**, so that it can store **keys** with parts that are not fully resolved, _i.e._ where a **lead** can lead to multiple **items**.

+The data model also has a many-to-many relationship between **keys** and **items**.
+This is done with an eye on the future, when KeyBase will have its own key editor, so that **items** that cannot be keyed out yet (are not assigned to a **lead**) can be assigned to a **key**.

 An **Item** can be the root of another **Key**.
 This is done in KeyBase through the `item_id` and `root_id` fields in the **keys** table.
-The `item_id` field links to the **items** table and the `root_id` field to the **leads** table (so that is really the root).
+The `item_id` field links to the **items** table and the `root_id` field to the **leads** table.

 There are two types of situations where the tree structure breaks down, or where there are other types of leaves:

-1.  **Sub-keys:** Large keys are often broken down into smaller sub-keys, e.g. https://keybase.rbg.vic.gov.au/keys/show/3854.
+1.  **Sub-keys:** Large keys are often broken down into smaller sub-keys, _e.g._ https://keybase.rbg.vic.gov.au/keys/show/3854.
 In the KeyBase data model we have the `subkey_id` field in the **leads** table to deal with this.
 When using this, we basically skip the **Item** and go straight to the **Key**.

-    The KeyBase plugin currently does not support sub-keys, so until now people have had to make up items and have the sub-key as a key with a taxonomic scope (which is why `taxonomic_scope_id` is required), but we can support it in the data model and provide a custom API endpoint for use with the KeyBase plugin until the plugin has been updated.
+    The KeyBase plugin currently does not support sub-keys, so until now people have had to make up items and have the sub-key as a key with a taxonomic scope (`item_id`), but we can support it in the data model and provide a custom API endpoint for use with the KeyBase plugin until the plugin has been updated.

-2.  **Reticulations:** Sometimes multiple leads lead to the same next lead, causing a cycle (or 'reticulation') in the graph.
-The KeyBase plugin currently does not support reticulations, so when a new key is loaded into the database KeyBase will just pretend they are not there and duplicate a branch as many times as is needed (which is what a recursive query with `UNION ALL` would do).
+2.  **Reticulations:** Sometimes multiple leads lead to the same couplet, causing a cycle (or 'reticulation') in the graph.
+The KeyBase plugin does not support reticulations, so when a new key is loaded into the database KeyBase will just pretend they are not there and duplicate a branch as many times as is needed (which is what a recursive query with `UNION ALL` would do).
+It is possible to repair the tree structure without repeating branches by starting a new graph at a reticulation, but this will cause issues down the track.
+Also, reticulations are not things we like to see in keys, so it seems best not to make a feature of it.
+Most, if not all, reticulations in KeyBase are caused by merging sub-keys into the main key, which is not necessary anymore when KeyBase can handle sub-keys.

 There are also scenarios where an **Item** is not a leaf but a branch (or a branch as well as a leaf):